 Qualified at University College, London, in 1997.
 Became partner at Haddenham in May 2004, having previously worked as a full-time salaried GP.

 She has special interests in palliative care, women’s health and diabetes.
 She is one of the practice’s GP trainers.
-She also is a senior examiner for the Royal College of General Practitioners and one of the Clinical Directors for the Aylesbury Vale South Primary Care Network (PCN) in which the practice is a member.
+She also is a senior examiner for the Royal College of General Practitioners.

 MB ChB, MRCGP

 Qualified at Manchester University in 1999.
 Became partner at Haddenham in July 2008.
 She has special interests in child health and women’s health.
 Outside the practice, she sits on the Governing Body of the Buckinghamshire Clinical Commissioning Group (CCG) and is the CCG Clinical Lead for Integrated Care, chairs the Quality and Performance Committee, and is appointed to the statutory role of Caldicott Guardian